 Birding at Mabibi and its surrounds is excellent and the variety of habitats attracts a great diversity of species.
 Typical coastal species include Livingstone's and purplecrested lourie, green twinspot, grey waxbill and green coucal.
 Waders are common along the shoreline, and pinkthroated longclaw and rufousbellied heron frequent the marshy areas.
 Lake Sibiya has recorded 279 bird species including the Palmnut Vulture, the only fruit-eating vulture in the world.
 Pel's Fishing Owl and pygmy goose.

 Guests can head out on foot and explore this natural wonderland through coastal dune forests, unspoiled sandy beaches and grasslands.
-The wild beauty of Maputuland will enthrall naturalists and photographers alike.
+The wild beauty of the Elephant Coast will enthrall naturalists and photographers alike.

-The Maputuland coastline is renowned as one of South Africa's most popular fishing destinations.
+The Elephant Coast is renowned as one of South Africa's most popular fishing destinations.
 Guests can try their hand at surf fishing or fly-fishing.
 Hully Point at Mabibi, is a well-known fly-fishing spot.
 The enthusiastic angler can experience the thrill of bagging the catch of a lifetime from these brilliant waters.
 Thonga Beach Lodge encourages guests to 'catch and release'.

 Visit a traditional Tsonga homestead and learn about their unique heritage and culture.
 Visits to a traditional healer (sangoma) or iLala Palm wine tasting can also be arranged (subject to availability).